sartaj-sphp/vscode-sartajphp-intellisense/README.md

         "*.front": "php",
         "*.sphp": "json"
     }

+you also need to setup php and sphpserver executeables path.
+Install SphpServer with sphpdesk npm package

+npm install -g sphpdesk

 You need at least PHP 7.4 installed for the extension to work.
 You can either add it to your PATH or set the `php.executablePath` setting.

 **Note: PHP 8.0 does work, PHP 8.1 support is work in progress.**